Cover Letter Writing

 Example of Second Paragraph

 I completed three six-month internships in the finance and accounting industries at Comcast, Turner Investment Partners, and KPMG.
 During these experiences I gained relevant skills in auditing, financial modeling, and business valuation.
 As an Internal Audit Assistant at Comcast, I performed financial and operational audits, prepared work papers and documented audit testing procedures and findings.
 At Turner Investment Partners, I created earnings and revenue models, performed competitor analysis, developed comprehensive reports, and evaluated risk exposure for portfolios.
 In my last internship at KPMG, I served client engagements within the consulting, financial, manufacturing, and pharmaceutical industries.
 At KPMG I collected and analyzed audit evidence based on risk and materiality and executed controls testing to provide reasonable assurance over the controls’ operating effectiveness.
-Lastly, I gained leadership skills through holding officer positions in Beta Alpha Psi and the Undergraduate Student Government Association.
+Lastly, I gained leadership skills by holding officer positions in Beta Alpha Psi and the Undergraduate Student Government Association.

 Example of Third Paragraph